brightkut/Apartment-manager/README.md

-# Apartmanater
+# Apanater
-Apmartmanater is an apartment management application, powered by JavaFX.
+Apanater is an apartment management application, powered by JavaFX.

 # Persona